 To protect against moisture and enhance wood's natural properties, all wood parts are encapsulated with epoxy.
 The wood is encapsulated at its ideal moisture level, thus capturing the set standards of weight and strength that will give it the greatest dimensional stability.

-Coating the wood with epoxy helps eliminate dry rot problems by maintaining a moisture level below that required by fungi activity and sealing out the oxygen necessary for survival of rot spores.
+Coating the wood with epoxy helps eliminate dry rot problems.
+This is achieved by maintaining a moisture level below that which is required by fungi and by sealing out the oxygen necessary for survival of spores.

-With epoxy, fasteners are replace with bonded joints.
-This monocoque structure approach offers a number of advantages, including uniform load distribution, improved fatigue resistance and the elimination of stress concentrations.
-Where fasteners are needed, such as with deck hardware, epoxy is used to provide load transfer interface, prevent the surrounding wood form collapsing and increase holding power.
+With epoxy use, fasteners are replace with bonded joints.
+This monocoque structure approach offers a number of advantages which include uniform load distribution, improved fatigue resistance and the elimination of stress concentrations.
+Where fasteners are needed, such as with deck hardware, epoxy is used to provide load transfer interface.
+This prevents the surrounding wood from collapsing and increases holding power.